-- ▶ To call the file manager, press the PGM MGT soft key. - ▶ Select the directory tree with the left arrow key. - ▶ Press the UPDATE TREE soft key: The TNC updates the directory tree.
+- ▶ Press the PGM MGT soft key to call the file manager - ▶ Use the left arrow key to select the directory tree - ▶ Press the UPDATE TREE soft key: The TNC updates the directory tree.

 File sorting

 Use the mouse to perform the file-sorting functions.
 You can sort the files by name, type, size, change date and file status, in ascending or descending order: